jupyter/docker-stacks/docs/using/recipes.md

 ### Containers with a specific version of JupyterHub

-To use a specific version of JupyterHub, the version of `jupyterhub` in your image should match the version in the Hub itself.
+The version of `jupyterhub` in your image should match the version in the JupyterHub itself.
+To use a specific version of JupyterHub, do the following:

 ```{literalinclude} recipe_code/jupyterhub_version.dockerfile
 :language: docker